IndomieGorengSatu/Mie/README.md

-## Conjunctivitis.com – now that’s a site for sore eyes.
+## When does a joke become a dad joke?
+When it becomes apparent.